 Open the online service you have a question about — refilling prescriptions, making appointments, viewing lab results, or whatever — and go to the "About This Service" link at the top of the page.

 Each type of service has its own About This Service page, which explains how the service works and answers common questions.

 The pages don't look quite right.
 What Web browsers does Group Health support?

-If you are using an older browser, such as Internet Explorer 7, you should consider upgrading to a more recent version to get the most satisfactory experience on the Group Health site.
+If you are using an older browser, you should consider upgrading to a more recent version to get the most satisfactory experience on the Group Health site.